 Although sudden infant death syndrome can strike any infant, researchers have identified several factors that may increase a baby's risk.
 They include:

 - Sex.
-Boy babies are more likely to die of SIDS.
+Boys are more likely to die of SIDS.

 - Age.
 Infants are most vulnerable during the second and third months of life.

 - Family history.
-Babies who've had siblings or cousins die of SIDS are at higher risk of SIDS themselves.
+Babies who've had siblings or cousins die of SIDS are at higher risk of SIDS.

 Maternal risk factors

-The risk of SIDS is also affected by maternal factors associated with the pregnancy, including:
+During pregnancy, the risk of SIDS is also affected by the mother, especially if she:

 - Smokes cigarettes

 - Sudden infant death syndrome.
 American Lung Association. http://www.lung.org/lung-disease/sudden-infant-death-syndrome/.
 Accessed March 14, 2014.

 - Task Force on Sudden Infant Death Syndrome.
 SIDS and other sleep-related Infant deaths: Expansion of recommendations for a safe infant sleeping environment.
 Pediatrics.
 2011;128:1030.